 Fall 2016, Winter 2017, and Spring 2017 quarters

 This is an opportunity for students to work on faculty-driven scholarly and creative projects.
 By working with faculty in a studio and research “apprentice” model, students will gain hands-on experience in visual arts studio practices, film/media production practices, the creative writing workshop focused on craft, critical research and writing, library and archival research practices, and much more.

-Naima Lowe (experimental media and performance art) creates films, videos, performances and written works that explore issues of race, gender, and embodiment.
+Naima Lowe (experimental media and performance art) creates films, videos, performances, and written works that explore issues of race, gender, and embodiment.
 The majority of her work includes an archival research element that explores historical social relationships and mythic identities.
 She is currently working on a series of short films and performances that explore racial identity in rural settings.
-Students working with Naima would have opportunities to learn media production and post-production skills (including storyboarding, scripting, 16mm and HD video shooting, location scouting, audio recording, audio/video editing, etc) through working with a small crew comprised of students and professional artists.
-Students would also have opportunities to do archival and historical research on African-Americans living in rural settings, and on literature, film and visual art that deals with similar themes.
+Students working with Naima will have opportunities to learn media production and post-production skills (including storyboarding, scripting, 16 mm and HD video shooting, location scouting, audio recording, audio/video editing, etc.) through working with a small crew comprised of students and professional artists.
+Students would also have opportunities to do archival and historical research on African-Americans living in rural settings, and on literature, film, and visual art that deals with similar themes.
 Students are generally best equipped for this option if they have taken at least one full year of studies in Media or Visual Arts in a program such as MediaWorks, NonFiction Media, or its equivalent.

-Shaw Osha (visual art) works in painting, photography, drawing, writing and video.
-She explores issues of visual representation, affect as a desire, social relationships and the conditions that surround us.
+Shaw Osha (visual art) works in painting, photography, drawing, writing, and video.
+She explores issues of visual representation, affect as a desire, social relationship, and the conditions that surround us.
 She is currently working on a project based on questions of soul in artwork.
-Students working with Shaw would have opportunities to learn about artistic research, critique, grant and statement writing, website design, studio work and concerns in contemporary art making.
+Students working with Shaw will have opportunities to learn about artistic research, critique, grant and statement writing, website design, studio work, and concerns in contemporary art making.

 Location and Schedule